atlas-outreach-data-tools/atlas-outreach-cpp-framework-13tev/README.md

 ## Analysis Code
 The analysis code is located in the **Analysis** folder.
 It will be used to write out histograms for the individual input files which will be used for plotting purposes later.

-There are currently 7 available analyses stored as "NNAnalysis", where NN = WBoson, ZBoson, TTbar, WZDiBoson, ZZDiBoson, HWW, ZPrime
+Version "BETA" supports currently 7 analyses stored as "NNAnalysis", where NN = WBoson, ZBoson, TTbar, WZDiBoson, ZZDiBoson, HZZ, Hyy

 Each analysis code contains
 - the analysis header (*NNAnalysis.h*) which defines the histograms and gives access to the variables stored in the input samples